agt24/BasicBrainMapping/README.md

 Before running the script make sure the ANTs executable directory is in your default path.

-Run the script from the BasicBrainMapping direcory like this:
+Run the script from the BasicBrainMapping directory like this:
 ```
 ./bbm.sh data/IXI/T_template2.nii.gz ./data/IXI594-Guys-1089-T1.nii.gz ./data/IXI/T_templateExtractionMask.nii.gz
 ```